Britain pulls the plug on Iran's Press TV

 The roots of the Ofcom decision lie in a ruling last month to fine Press TV 100,000 pounds for broadcasting an unauthorised interview with an imprisoned Newsweek journalist.

-Press TV was given a licence on the basis that it was run out of London.
-Foreign media groups can hold UK broadcast licences but must be open about where editorial control is based.

-Ofcom also said Press TV Limited had not paid the 100,000-pound fine and it would pursue that matter separately.
+Ofcom also said that Press TV Limited had not paid the 100,000 pound fine and that it would pursue that as a separate matter.

-"We have been concerned for some time by serious allegations about Press TV, in particular that it has been involved in broadcasting confessions obtained under duress," the Foreign Office said.

-"It is right and proper that these allegations should have been investigated by Ofcom, as the independent regulator of the UK media.
-Ofcom is independent of the government.
-The Government was not involved in this decision."
+(Reporting by Keith Weir, additional reporting by Robin Pomeroy in Tehran; editing by Philippa Fletcher)

 NEW YORK Billionaire investor Warren Buffett will travel to New York this week to help Israel sell government bonds, the underwriting agency for the bonds said on Monday.